google/rekall/README.md

 explore how to make the code base more modular, improve performance, and increase usability.
 The modularity allowed Volatility to be used in GRR, making memory analysis a core part of a strategy to enable remote live forensics.
-As a result, both GRR and Volatility would be able to use each others’ strengths.
+As a result, both GRR and Volatility would be able to use each other's strengths.

 Over time this branch has become known as the "scudette" branch or the "Technology Preview" branch.
 It was always a goal to try to get these changes